Highlights

 Movie"NZ Cinema, the Past Decade"

-Want to watch 'Kaleidoscope' on your TV, phone, or tablet?
-Tracking down a streaming service to buy, rent, download, or view the -directed movie via subscription can be a challenge, so we here at Moviefone want to help you out.
+Craving a viewing of 'Kaleidoscope' on any device you have handy?
+Tracking down a streaming service to buy, rent, download, or watch the -directed movie via subscription can be a huge pain, so we here at Moviefone want to take the pressure off.

-Released , 'Kaleidoscope' stars Merata Mita, Roger Donaldson, John Barnett, Geoff Murphy The movie has a runtime of about 35 min, and received a user score of (out of 100) on TMDb, which assembled reviews from knowledgeable users.
+Kaleidoscope starring Merata Mita, Roger Donaldson, John Barnett, Geoff Murphy has a Not Rated rating, a runtime of about 35 min, and a scheduled release date of .

-What, so now you want to know what the movie's about?
+Curious about the story behind it?
 Here's the plot: "This Kaleidoscope documentary timed in with the release of Nicholas Reid’s book A Decade of New Zealand Cinema.
 The book cherrypicked Reid's favourites from the renaissance in local movies that began with Sleeping Dogs in 1977.
 Reid and a who’s who of local filmmakers discuss many of the 50+ features from the previous decade (with Bruno Lawrence ever present).
 They ponder the uniqueness (or otherwise) of Kiwi film.
 A fondness for rural and small town settings, and forceful, often conflicted, male leads is explored.
 Neglected areas — Māori film and more of a voice for women — are traversed." .